Skip to main content

 Conducting a 1:1 or team meeting

-After you have created the conversation, it will appear on your Home screen, on the 'Conversations' page, and in the 'Team' environment.
+After you have created the 1:1 meeting, it will appear on the overview page of '1:1s'.
 In addition, all parties involved will immediately receive an email notification.
-By clicking on the title of the conversation, you can get started with it.
+By clicking on the conversation, you can get started with it.
 Conducting the conversation works the same way for both the coach and the employee.

 💡: When you have created a 1:1 meeting that is about a specific employee, you will see this reflected in the overview of all 1:1 meetings you have scheduled in the 'Employee' column.
 Do you see a profile picture there?
 Then you know that this 1:1 meeting is about a specific employee.

-The different meeting topics are listed below each other.
-For each meeting topic, participants have a text field to keep a meeting record in.
+The various talking points are listed below each other.
+The participants have a text field for each topic to keep add meeting comments.
 In addition, attachments can be uploaded to the meeting report.
-Also, all participants can add additional conversation topics before and during the conversation.
+All participants can also add additional topics before and during the meeting.

 Summary & Next steps

-During this conversation, you have the option to take notes or define action items (Next steps).
+During the 1:1 meeting, you have the option to take notes or define action items (Next steps).

 You can find the summary at the top right or below the fixed discussion topics.
 You can move this pop-up anywhere you like using drag & drop.
 In addition, all notes are saved automatically.